facebookI Started Retirement Planning in Singapore at 25: Here’s How I Did It

 Healthcare Expenses

-Our healths are unpredictable, and this is an area that might incur unexpected costs.
+Our health is unpredictable, and this area might incur unexpected costs.

-As we grow older, our healthcare needs would increase as well.
+As we grow older, our healthcare needs will increase as well.

 For instance, long-term care might be needed to meet personal care and health needs.

-While we have schemes like CareShield Life in place, it might not be sufficient for our needs in the future.
+While schemes like CareShield Life are in place, they might not be sufficient for our future needs.

 Changes in health are something that is unpredictable and could potentially be a costly affair.